Heat Advisory issued for Ashley, Chicot by NWS - NewsBreak

 Heat Advisory issued for Ashley, Chicot by NWS

-Effective: 2021-08-12 03:16:00 CDT Expires: 2021-08-12 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-11 14:22:00 CDT Expires: 2021-08-12 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Ashley; Chicot HEAT ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT THIS EVENING * WHAT...Heat index values between 105 and 110 degrees expected. * WHERE...Portions of northeast Louisiana, central Mississippi and southeast Arkansas. * WHEN...10 AM until 7 PM CDT. * IMPACTS...Excessively hot and humid conditions may cause heat illnesses to occur.alerts.weather.gov
+Target Area: Ashley; Chicot HEAT ADVISORY NOW IN EFFECT UNTIL 7 PM CDT THURSDAY * WHAT...Heat index values between 105 and 110 degrees expected. * WHERE...Portions of central, east central, north central, northeast, south central and southwest Mississippi. * WHEN...Until 7 PM CDT Thursday. * IMPACTS...Excessively hot and humid conditions may cause heat illnesses to occur.alerts.weather.gov

 Comments / 0